-Enel is Italy's largest power company and Europe’s second listed utility by installed capacity.
-It is a leading integrated player in the power and gas markets of Europe and Latin America, operating in 40 countries across 4 continents overseeing power generation from over 98 GW of net installed capacity and distributing electricity and gas through a network spanning around 1.9 million km to serve around 61 million customers.
+Enel is Italy’s largest power company and Europe’s second listed utility by installed capacity.
+It is a leading integrated player in the power and gas markets of Europe and Latin America, operating in 40 countries across 4 continents overseeing power generation from over 94 GW of net installed capacity and distributing electricity and gas through a network spanning around 1.9 million km to serve approximately 61 million customers.

 Enel is strongly committed to renewable energy sources and to the research and development of new environmentally friendly technologies.
 Enel Green Power [EGP] is the Group’s publicly listed Company dedicated to the growth and management of power generation from renewable energy, operating approximately 8.9 GW of net installed capacity relying on hydro, wind, geothermal, solar, biomass and co-generation sources in Europe and the Americas.

 Enel is the first utility in the world to replace the traditional electromechanical meters with smart meters that make it possible to measure consumption in real time and manage contractual relationships remotely.
 Today, around 32 million Italian retail customers are equipped with smart meters installed by Enel.
 Enel is further deploying an additional 13 million smart meters to its customer base in Spain.
 This innovative tool is key to the development of smart grids, smart cities and electric mobility.